State Farm® and Ting can help protect your family from electrical fires

 Over the past several years, tens of thousands of homes and tens of millions of monitoring hours, Ting has not generated any false alarms for homeowners.
 This means when Ting detects a hazard, it is very likely real.

 No hazards on Day 1 is always a good thing.
 However, Ting is a long-term monitoring solution for the life of your home.
 Whether your home is old or new, electrical hazards can develop at any time from age, use, wear, deterioration, vibration, DIY projects, water leaks, and so on.
 And, once a hazard develops, the signals it generates are random and unpredictable.
 Many hazards develop slowly over time and surface sporadically based on power consumption and other factors.
-By keeping Ting installed, you afford your electrical network expert monitoring for any hazards that may appear over time.

 The Ting service is designed to help keep you and your home safe from electrical fire hazards.
-When Whisker Labs provides instructions or otherwise recommends repairs for an electrical fire hazard, they do so only after expert and professional consideration of all factors, including your safety and security.
+When Whisker Labs provides instructions or otherwise recommends repairs for an electrical fire hazard, they do so only after their expert and professional consideration of all factors, including your safety and security.
 Regardless, you have the right to refuse to address a hazard identified by Ting.
 It is essential to know that if you decide not to follow instructions/recommendations to remediate a hazard, this may impact Whisker Labs’ ability to continue providing you the service and reasonably monitor the health of your home’s electrical system.
 As such, Whisker Labs may elect to cancel your service per Whisker Labs’ Ting Service Terms.